nicolaprezza/cw-dBg/README.md

 Usage: cw-dBg-check [options] <input_index> <input_fastx>
 Options:
-   -q <arg>            Extract and test the structure on the first maximum <arg> k-mers in the dataset.
+&nbsp;&nbsp;&nbsp;&nbsp;-q <arg>            Extract and test the structure on the first maximum <arg> k-mers in the dataset.
 Default: 1000000
-   -a                  The input file is fasta.
+&nbsp;&nbsp;&nbsp;&nbsp;-a                  The input file is fasta.
 If not specified, it is assumed that the input file is fastq.
-   -c                  Check correctness of the structure against a classic hash (space-consuming!!).
+&nbsp;&nbsp;&nbsp;&nbsp;-c                  Check correctness of the structure against a classic hash (space-consuming!!).
 Default: false.
-   <input_index>       Input index built with cw-dbg-build.
+&nbsp;&nbsp;&nbsp;&nbsp;<input_index>       Input index built with cw-dbg-build.
 Mandatory.
-   <input_fastx>       Fasta/fastq file from which test kmers will be extracted.
+&nbsp;&nbsp;&nbsp;&nbsp;<input_fastx>       Fasta/fastq file from which test kmers will be extracted.
 Must be the same on which the index was built.